eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 The development environment relies on communication to localhost (e.g. localhost, 127.0.0.1) and it is important that the proxy setting is correct so that connections to localhost are not forwarded to the proxy.

 </details>

-## Use Template Repository

-Create your own repository copy from the [Template Repository](https://github.com/eclipse-velocitas/vehicle-app-python-template) by clicking the green button `Use this template`.
-You don't have to include all branches.

-The name `MyOrg/MyFirstVehicleApp` is used as a reference during the rest of document.

-For more information on Template Repositories take a look at this [GitHub Tutorial](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

-In the following you will learn different possibilities to work with the repo.
-Basically you can work on your own machine using just Visual Studio Code or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).

-### Visual Studio Code

 With following steps you will clone and set up your development environment on your own machine using just Visual Studio Code.